Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Introduction

-To address these challenges, this study first proposes two distinct audio tokenizers: (1) \textbf{Prosody Tokenizer}: A single-codebook VQ-VAE tokenizer~\cite{vq-vae,rvqgan} operating at 6.25 Hz (56.25 bps), trained to reconstruct the \textit{chromagram}~\cite{meinard-book} of raw audio.
+\textbf{1.
+Unified Speech and Singing Voice Tokenizers.} We propose two distinct audio tokenizers: a unified \text{prosody tokenizer} and a unified \text{content-style tokenizer}. \textit{\textbf{(1) Prosody Tokenizer}}: A single-codebook VQ-VAE tokenizer~\cite{vq-vae,rvqgan} operating at 6.25~Hz (56.25~bps), trained to reconstruct the \textit{chromagram}~\cite{meinard-book} of raw audio (Figure~\ref{fig:vevo2-tokenizer-prosody}).
 This tokenizer unifies the modeling of both melody in singing voices and prosody in speech, and can directly extract tokens from the chromagram of raw audio, eliminating the need for expert-annotated music notation and thus greatly improving scalability.
-Besides, due to the chromagram's strong generalization ability across various types of audio data~\cite{meinard-book,musicgen}, this tokenizer can even capture the melody of non-human sounds, such as instrumental music (Section~\ref{sec:expt-controllability}), thereby enhancing the flexibility of melody control in downstream controllable music generation tasks~\cite{seedmusic,yue}.
-(2) \textbf{Content-Style Tokenizer}: It employs a similar architecture to the prosody tokenizer, but operates at 12.5 Hz (175 bps) and is trained to reconstruct both chromagram features and Whisper's hidden features~\cite{whisper}.
+Moreover, due to the chromagram's strong generalization ability across various types of audio data~\cite{meinard-book,musicgen}, this tokenizer can even capture the melody of non-human sounds such as instrumental music (Section~\ref{sec:ablation-grpo}), thereby enabling unique music generation applications, such as humming-to-singing and instrument-to-singing. \textit{\textbf{(2) Content-Style Tokenizer}}: It employs a similar architecture to the prosody tokenizer, but operates at 12.5~Hz (175~bps) and is trained to reconstruct both chromagram features and Whisper hidden features~\cite{whisper} (Figure~\ref{fig:vevo2-tokenizer-contentstyle}).
 It effectively captures linguistic content, melody, and style in both speech and singing voice, while also achieving robust timbre disentanglement (Table~\ref{tab:expt-svc}).
-Its role is similar to the ``semantic tokens'' in speech generation~\cite{audiolm,maskgct,cosyvoice,vevo}, but it applies to both speech and singing voice, and operates at a lower frame rate of 12.5 Hz.